longlongh4/coolqt/en/01-introduction/01-chapter1.md

 </code></pre>

 The above QML code produces a yellow rectangle of 360 x 360 pixels, with text "Hello World" placed center in the rectangle, when you click anywhere within the rectagnle ,this application will exit immediately.

+We run QML viewer to see the result of our work:

+	qmlscene hello_world.qml

 ## Something Interesting